google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

 Nobody likes to have to type in long URLs on a mobile keyboard if they don't need to.
 With the Add To home screen feature, your users can choose to add a shortcut link to their device just as they would install a native app from a store, but with a lot less friction.

-### Web App Install Banners and Add to Homescreen for Chrome on Android
+### Web app install banners and add to home screen for Chrome on Android

 Web app install banners give you the ability to let your users quickly and seamlessly add your web app to their home screen, making it easy to launch and return to your app.
 Adding app install banners is easy, and Chrome handles most of the heavy lifting for you.
 We simply need to include a web app manifest file with details about the app.